gitaarik/lit-state/README.md

 The `LitState` class uses a [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to detect whenever a `stateVar` is get or set.
-During the render of a `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed.
-Then the `LitStateElement` collects the recorded `stateVar` variables, observes them, and rerenders itself whenever one of them changes.
-The next render again records which `stateVar` variables are being used and observes them.
+During the render of a `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed during the render of that component.
+At the end of the render, the `LitStateElement` collects the recorded `stateVar` variables, observes them, and rerenders itself whenever one of them changes.
+The next render it again records which `stateVar` variables are being used and observes them.
+So if the next render uses new `stateVars`, they will be observed.

 To re-render itself, a `LitStateElement` component calls LitElement's `this.requestUpdate()` (with no arguments).
 This will enqueue an update request